sadsalmonnn/JustRecipe/INSTRUCTIONS.md

 # Create and activate a virtual environment
 Open the Command Palette (Ctrl+Shift+P), search for the Python: Create Environment command, and select it.
-Or you can do the following
+Or you can do the following:

 python -m venv .venv